 Situated in the north of Paris, the Saint-Denis Basilica has been closely associated with French history.
-The church became a royal burial place under the Merovingian dynasty and was one of the most important Christian sanctuary under the Carolingians.
-One of the first and best examples of Gothic architecture in France, the basilica of Saint-Denis served as a model to the main French Gothic cathedrals in the 13th century.
-With its display of funerary sculptures of the Kings and Queens of France, Saint-Denis is one of the most important royal necropolis in Europe.
+The church became a royal burial place under the Merovingian dynasty and was one of the most important Christian sanctuaries under the Carolingians.
+One of the first and best examples of Gothic architecture in France, the basilica of Saint-Denis served as a model for the main French Gothic cathedrals in the 13th century.
+With its display of funerary sculptures of the Kings and Queens of France, Saint-Denis is one of the most important royal necropoleis in Europe.

-The basilica, formerly the church of a Benedictine abbey, is considered to be the birthplace of Gothic architecture for it was there that Abbot Suger introduced a new spatial order for the rebuilding of the church’s choir in the beginning of the 12th century.
-In Saint-Denis, Suger and his architect united the features of Norman architecture (rib vaults) to those of Burgundian style (pointed arches), hence giving birth to Gothic architecture style.
-Initially named Opus Francigenum (“French work”) during the Middle-Ages, the term “Gothic” appeared during the Renaissance.
+The basilica, formerly the church of a Benedictine abbey, is considered to be the birthplace of Gothic architecture for it was there that Abbot Suger introduced a new spatial order for the rebuilding of the church’s choir at the beginning of the 12th century.
+In Saint-Denis, Suger and his architect united the features of Norman architecture (rib vaults) with those of Burgundian style (pointed arches), hence giving birth to the Gothic architecture style.
+Initially named Opus Francigenum (“French work”) during the Middle Ages, the term “Gothic” appeared during the Renaissance.

 The church was not rebuilt by Suger as a whole at once.
 The choir was completed in 1144.
 The abbot added the western façade, which today does not appear to be strictly Gothic.

 (please note my photos date back to 2011 – since then the façade has been cleaned and looks in a much better state than what you’ll see below!!)

 The façade is topped by battlements which make it resemble a castle.
 With its three-part division and three deep portals, the façade somehow echoes the Roman Arch of Constantine.

 The façade features some elements from Gothic (pointed arches) and Romanesque (round arches) styles.

 The three portals include finely carved tympanum: